data-dependent/osrs-guides/trap resetting.md

 # Trap Resetting

 This purpose of this guide is to explain optimal trap resetting in a way that makes clear each  component.
-The method explained here can be used for any kind of chinchompas, but we will mostly set up five non-adjacent traps as if we were hunting red chinchompas.
+The method explained here can be used for any kind of chinchompas.

 Trap resetting in chinchompa hunting involves two steps: laying traps and picking up traps.
 By default, picking up a box trap takes three ticks and laying a box trap takes four ticks.
 Our character is stalled while we pick up traps, so there's no possible way that we can shorten the pick up duration.
 However, traps lay on the skilling tick, so we can use usual tick manipulation methods to shorten the lay duration.